-While freelance photographers and designers will no doubt have access to professional software such as Adobe Photoshop, for those of you who just need to occasionally sharpen up a photo or quickly edit graphics, then paying for all the premium features might seem like overkill.
-Photoshop Express is a free online editor and iPad app for quickly sprucing up your images for free.
+While freelance photographers and designers will no doubt have access to professional software such as Adobe Photoshop, for those of you who need to occasionally sharpen up a photo or quickly edit graphics, then paying for all the premium features might seem like overkill.
+Photoshop Express is a free online editor and iPad app for rapidly sprucing up your images for free.

 16. Google Docs